-A brief workshop designed to provide staff with some basic information about eating disorders, including:
+A 90 minute workshop designed to provide staff with some basic information about eating disorders, including:

 - Eating Disorders – a brief overview of types, risk factors and warning signs